iTjuana/itj-library/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-Have you read Atom's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/atom/.github/blob/master/CODE_OF_CONDUCT.md
+Have you read the Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/iTjuana/itj-library/blob/main/code_of_conduct.md

-Do you want to ask a question?
-Are you looking for support?
-The Atom message board is the best place for getting support: https://discuss.atom.io

----

-Keep in mind that Atom is highly customizable in a number of ways and we strongly prefer that you consider these options before filing this issue:

-* https://flight-manual.atom.io/using-atom/sections/basic-customization/: tweak Atom's configuration, styles, and keybindings.
-* https://flight-manual.atom.io/using-atom/sections/atom-packages/: install a community package.
-* https://flight-manual.atom.io/hacking-atom/: use the Atom API in your init script, to create a package, or to enhance an existing package.

-If you're convinced that none of these options are appropriate for the feature you want, please explain why that's the case by completely filling out the issue template below.

-Also note that the Atom team has finite resources so it's unlikely that we'll work on feature requests.
-If we're interested in a particular feature however, we'll follow up and ask you to submit an RFC to talk about it in more detail.

 -->